Set (mathematics): Cardinality of the real numbers

-When published in 1878 by Georg Cantor, this result was so astonishing that it was refused by mathematicians, and several tens years were needed before its common acceptance.
+When published in 1878 by Georg Cantor, this result was so astonishing that it was rejected by mathematicians, and several decades were needed before its common acceptance.

 It can be shown that $\mathfrak c$ is also the cardinality of the entire plane, and of any finite-dimensional Euclidean space.

-The continuum hypothesis, was a conjecture formulated by Georg Cantor in 1878 that there is no set with cardinality strictly between $\aleph_0$ and $\mathfrak c$.
+The continuum hypothesis, a conjecture formulated by Georg Cantor in 1878, states that there is no set with cardinality strictly between $\aleph_0$ and $\mathfrak c$.
 In 1963, Paul Cohen proved that the continuum hypothesis is independent of the axioms of Zermelo–Fraenkel set theory with the axiom of choice.

 This means that if the most widely used set theory is consistent (that is not self-contradictory), (Note: The consistency of set theory cannot proved from within itself.) then the same is true for both the set theory with the continuum hypothesis added as a further axiom, and the set theory with the negation of the continuum hypothesis added.